Sykes (TV series): Plot

 With the same premise as Sykes and a..., unmarried twins Eric and Harriet (Hat) Sykes are now living at an end of terrace house, 28 Sebastopol Terrace, East Acton, two doors down from their house in the previous programme.
 As before, Eric is childish and accident-prone while Hattie is patient.
 Their neighbour is the snobbish unmarried Charles Fulbright-Brown, and PC Corky Turnbull is the local policeman.
-Corky's wife, Elsie, is unseen, except for two episodes, Caravan, in which she appears with her face covered in porridge during a food fight between Corky and Eric, and 'Holiday Camp' when the back of her head is shown going into the Ghost Train ride, and later on asleep and passing wind in bed.
-Deryck Guyler also played Corky's brother Wilfred Turnbull, a train attendant on the Glasgow to London sleeper train, in the episode Journey.
-He also played another relative bus Inspector Norman Burnside in Bus.
+Corky's wife, Elsie, is unseen, except for two episodes, "Caravan", in which she appears with her face covered in porridge during a food fight between Corky and Eric, and "Holiday Camp", when the back of her head is shown going into the Ghost Train ride, and later on asleep and passing wind in bed.
+Deryck Guyler also played Corky's brother Wilfred Turnbull, a train attendant on the Glasgow to London sleeper train, in the episode "Journey".
+He also played another relative, bus inspector Norman Burnside in "Bus".

-Following the death of Richard Wattis in 1975 a new neighbour, Melody Rumbelow, moves in.
-The local baker is the widowed Madge Kettlewell (Joan Sims), who appears occasionally, and who fancies Eric – she is first seen in the episode Football.
+Following the death of Richard Wattis in 1975, a new neighbour, Melody Rumbelow, moves in.
+The local baker is the widowed Madge Kettlewell (Joan Sims), who appears occasionally, and who fancies Eric.
+She is first seen in the episode "Football".
 Eric and Hattie are also the owners of a cuckoo clock, naming the very temperamental bird inside Peter.
-Both speak to it as if it were a real bird, and a great deal of comedy derives from the antagonistic and sarcastic 'conversations' between Eric and Peter.
+Both speak to it as if it were a real bird, and a great deal of comedy derives from the antagonistic and sarcastic "conversation" between Eric and Peter.